GiftBTE-developer/GiftBTE/README.md

 - Applicable to any crystalline materials and structures
 - Applicable to steady-state and transient problem
 - Interface to ShengBTE, ALAMODE, GMSH, COMSOL, and Paraview packages
-- Mainly written in C++, parallelized in MPI
+- Mainly written in C++, parallelized in MPI with CPUs or GPUs

 ### Application
 - Computing thermal conductivity of nanostructures such as nano-porous media, superlattice, nanowires, nano-composite